PathologyDataScience/HistomicsML2/docs/installation.rst

 Installation
 ============

 HistomicsML-TA can be installed from source, but we recommend using the provided Docker image to simplify the process.
-This image provides a "software container" that is platform independent, and bundled with pre-built libraries and executables.
+This image provides a "software container" that is platform independent, and bundled with pre-built libraries and executables. `Read more about Docker here <https://docs.docker.com/get-started/>`_.

 Installing HistomicsML-TA via Docker
 ---------------------------------